Overrhat/Overrhat/README.md

 <details>
   <summary><h3>More about me 👨‍💻</h3></summary>
-  I entered university at 16 and have been building projects that balance clarity, reliability, and speed of iteration.
-I like small pull requests, readable tests, and starting with simple baselines before adding complexity.
+  I entered university at 16 and have been building projects that balance clarity, reliability, and fast iteration.
+I enjoy full-stack development, clean UI implementation, practical backend design, and working with teams to turn ideas into usable products.
 Outside of code, I enjoy music for creativity, the gym for consistency, and chess for problem solving.
 </details>